Q: Why is joining a team beneficial?

 Q: My goal is for my junior to get in shape and learn to ride better, is this okay?

-A: Yes. at Rage we strive to educate, focus on health, build friendships, an have a child take cycling into adult hood as a part of there life.
+A: Yes.
+Rage strives to educate, focus on health, build friendships, an have a child take cycling into adult hood as a part of there life.

 Q: As a parent, if I am going to be bringing my child to these events and practices, I would like to ride and train with the team.
 Is this possible.